 Statue Stories Chicago is an app that puts a new spin on the traditional museum or walking tour.
-Through August 2018, you can install the free app on your phone that brings 30 of Chicago’s most iconic statues — from Abe Lincoln to the bronze lion at the entrance of the Chicago Art Institute — to life via intriguing, humorous and dramatic narration.
+You can install the free app on your phone that brings 29 of Chicago’s most iconic statues — from Abe Lincoln to Cloud Gate, or better known as “The Bean,” in Millennium Park — to life via intriguing, humorous and dramatic narration.

 Indiana: Deep River Grinders Baseball Game

 You can’t get more American than baseball, and you won’t find better games than those played by the Deep River Grinders vintage baseball team in Lake County.
 From May through October, this nonprofit group dedicated to preserving, promoting and perpetuating the game of baseball puts on free sports shows that authentically adhere to the 37 original rules of 1858 ball.

 The Pappajohn Sculpture Park combines creative culture with exercise, opening up 4.4 acres of green grass for visitors to explore 11 stunning modern sculptures.
 Photography and picnicking are encouraged, so use all that money you’re saving on admission to pack a nice basket lunch.

 Enrich your road trip by taking in one of the 12 identical Madonna of the Trail statues that span across Route 66 from Maryland to California.
 Built by the National Society of Daughters of the American Revolution in the 1920s, the attraction celebrates the strength of pioneering women of America.

 Give These a Try: America’s Best Road Trips on a Budget